cortexrd/Knack-Toolkit-Library/README.md

 -   User filters to save your filters to named buttons
 -   Form data persistence that saves as you type, and will load back your data if a page is reloaded after a submit failure or power outage
 -   Sorted menus
--   Display page title in browser’s tab
+-   Show page’s title in browser’s tab
+-   Go to Date selector added to all calendar views
 -   Keyboard support in image viewer with left/right arrows for next/prev, and esc to exit
 -   Custom highlight/color for table’s inline-editable fields for easy identification
 -   Custom highlight/color for table row hover